-World Literature & Composition
+World Literature & Composition Grade 11 only

 In this required junior English course, students will read and analyze literature that addresses the current social issues that impact the world at large.
 Formal writing instruction will be an integral part of this course.
 Topics such as the role of the underclass, the nature of prejudice, the effects of war, the future of the planet, good versus evil, and the nature of justice will be viewed through the literary lens.
-Students will read literary works from a variety of genres: poetry, fiction, nonfiction, and essays, and make connections between the text and the contemporary world.
-Students should expect to complete nightly reading assignments, short analytical/response papers, and at least one major research paper.
-Students will read selections from several authors as well as from other independent fiction and non-fiction selections.
+Students will read literary works from a variety of genres: poetry, fiction, nonfiction, and essays and make connections between the text and the contemporary world.
+Students should expect to complete nightly reading assignments, short analytical/response papers and at least one major literary analysis.
+Students will read selections from several authors including but not limited to Andre Dubus III, David Guterson, Tim O'Brien, Gabriel Garcia Marquez, Khaled Hosseini and Amy Tan as well as from other independent fiction and non-fiction selections.
 Students will be expected to contribute to class discussions.
-Students will continue to fine-tune their critical reading and writing skills as well as improve their vocabulary.
+Students will continue to fine tune their critical reading and writing skills as well as improve their vocabulary.
 Prerequisite(s): Successful completion of American Studies

-Honors World Literature & Composition
+Honors World Literature & Composition Grade 11 only

-In this course, students will write extensively, and read and analyze literature, which addresses the current social issues that impact the world at large.
+In this course, students will write extensively, read and analyze literature, which addresses the current social issues that impact the world at large.
 Formal writing instruction will be an integral part of this course.
 Topics such as the role of the underclass, the nature of prejudice, the effects of war, the future of the planet, good versus evil, and the nature of justice will be viewed through the literary lens.
 Students will read works from a variety of genres including poetry, fiction, and non-fiction.
 Students will learn to make connections between the text and real-world events.
-Students should expect to complete lengthy nightly reading assignments, several short analytical/response papers, and lengthy literary analysis papers each quarter.
-Students will be expected to contribute to and lead class discussions.
-Students will read class-wide selections from several authors as well as from their own independent selections.
+Students should expect to complete lengthy nightly reading assignments, several short analytical/response papers and lengthy literary analysis papers each quarter.
+Students will be expected to contribute to and to lead class discussions.
+Students will read class-wide selections from such authors as Andre Dubus III, David Guterson, Tim O'Brien, Gabriel Garcia Marquez, Khaled Hosseini and Amy Tam, as well as from their own independent selections.
 Students will continue to fine-tune their critical reading and writing skills as well as improve their vocabulary.